grumpycoders/papan/docs/architecture.md

 - Storage
   - Store game data somewhere for replays (Provide option to save a game to replay it later).
+    - Maybe also provide export of saved game moves (e.g. chess moves exports) ?
   - Database (relational or NoSQL) for game data ?
-Or maybe distributed storage (Concurrency ?
+Or distributed storage (Concurrency ?
 Distribution strategy ?)
     - Maybe one abstraction but various implementations ?
 Maybe sqlite for example for local desktop servers.
   - Data structure database for caching, sessions ?